JoshuaW03628/Repository-1/_posts/2023-01-25-Blog_Review.md

 A good Password is something that is long, contains numbers and special keys and is not related to you at all.
 Bad would be Vice.
 Another step that can be used in authentication is 2 factor authentication, maybe sending you an email.
 ### Q4, Try to describe Symmetric and Asymmetric encryption.
 ### A4;
 - Symmetric encryption, also known as shared secret encryption, uses the same key for both encryption and decryption.
 In other words, the sender and the recipient of the encrypted message both have access to the same secret key and use it to encrypt and decrypt the message.
-Symmetric encryption is fast and efficient, but it has a major drawback: the key must be securely shared between the sender and the recipient, which can be a challenge in practice.

 - Asymmetric encryption, also known as public key encryption, uses two different keys for encryption and decryption: a public key, which is used for encryption, and a private key, which is used for decryption.
 The public key can be freely shared with anyone, but the private key must be kept secret.
 The recipient of the encrypted message uses their private key to decrypt the message, while the sender uses the recipient's public key to encrypt it.
-Asymmetric encryption is more secure than symmetric encryption because it eliminates the need to securely share a secret key.
-However, it is also slower and more computationally expensive.

 ### Q5, Provide an example of encryption we used in AWS deployment.
 ### A5;
-In AWS deployment we used Asymmetric encryption.
+In AWS deployment we used SSl encryption.
+And this encryption uses Symmetric and asymetric encryption.
 ### Q6, Describe a phishing scheme you have learned about the hard way.
 Describe some other phishing techniques.
 ### A6;
 I haven't really "learned the hard way" to my knowledge.
 However just recently my brother got identity fraud from someone posing as our personal bank, he got $6,000 dollars taken from him.